Skyrizi: 7 things you should know

-Skyrizi is an interleukin inhibitor that may be used to reduce inflammation associated with plaque psoriasis.
-The usual dosage is 150mg every 12 weeks which consists of two 75mg subcutaneous injections and people can be taught to self-administer.
-Upper respiratory tract infections, headache, and fatigue are the most commonly reported side effects.
+Skyrizi is an interleukin inhibitor that may be used to reduce inflammation-associated plaque psoriasis, psoriatic arthritis, or Crohn's disease in adults.
+The usual dosage is 150mg every 12 weeks consisting of two 75mg subcutaneous injections and people can be taught how to self-administer.
+Upper respiratory tract infections, headaches, and fatigue are the most commonly reported side effects.

 - Ask your healthcare provider to show you how to self-administer Skyrizi before attempting to do so yourself.

-- Skyrizi is usually given every 12 weeks, and for most people, the dosage is two 75mg injections that are given under the skin.
+- Skyrizi is usually given every 12 weeks for psoriasis and psoriatic arthritis, and for most people, the dosage is two 75mg injections that are given under the skin.
 Do not change the dosage of Skyrizi before talking to your healthcare provider.

 - Take the Skyrizi prefilled syringe carton out of the refrigerator about 15 minutes to 30 minutes before injection time, this way it will warm up to room temperature and will be more comfortable to inject.
 Do not shake the Skyrizi Prefilled Syringe.

-- The Skyrizi dose is TWO injections, the second injection should be given straight after the first injection, but NOT injected into the same site.
+- The Skyrizi dose is TWO injections for psoriasis and psoriatic arthritis, and one injection for Crohn's disease.
+If you are giving yourself two injections, then the second injection should be given straight after the first injection, but NOT injected into the same site.
 You can inject into the front of your thighs, the lower part of the abdomen (at least 2 inches away from your belly button), or the outer area of the upper arm if a caregiver is administering it.
 Only inject into clear, healthy skin.
 Do not inject into any areas that are bruised, tender, red, scaly, or hard.

 - Seek urgent medical attention if you experience shortness of breath, facial or throat tightness after being administered Skyrizi.
 Tell your doctor if you experience any other side effects, such as signs of infection (such as shortness of breath, cough, burning when urinating), diarrhea, tiredness, or pain.